 - Insert the new filter with the arrow facing toward the heating system to prevent damage.

-Flat filters ought to be replaced once a month, while pleated filters should be used for somewhere in the vicinity of three months.
-You can also use a washable filter that will last about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you could have to put in a new filter sooner.